 The next question that inevitably will be raised is what lessons, specifically, can we learn from Thai political history.
 I do not think that it is my place (and I certainly lack the academic expertise in this field) to draw any definite conclusions, so I will leave this for each reader to decide.
 What I will offer instead are three themes that can be readily discerned.

-1. The extent to which the government is by and for the people: after his fall from power, Pridi Phanomyong lived in exile at Guangzhou, China, where he once said:
+1. The extent to which the government is by and for the people.
+After his fall from power, Pridi Phanomyong lived in exile at Guangzhou, China, where he wrote:

 We often misunderstand that the term ‘democracy’ means ‘government by the people’.
 In a democracy, not only must we have government by the people, but it must also be for the people.
 Yet the democracies that we usually see are by the people, but are missing the principle of being for the people.
 When politicians win elections, they forget that they are working for the greater good, and instead work only for themselves and their cronies.

 Although in this quote Pridi did not name a democracy that he had in mind, it would not be surprising if he were referring to his home country.
 But if Pridi were referring to Thailand, then he is being lenient by granting that it has even ‘a government by the people’, for this would be something that some may even disagree with.